 Your home changes each year, and your coverage needs may change, too.
 When your policy is up for renewal, take time to evaluate what updates you've made to the home, what new belongings you've acquired (or parted with), and see if you may be eligible for discounts that weren't available to you before.

-Insurers have the legal right to review your credit history to help determine your premium.
+Insurers review your credit history to help determine your premium.
 As you might have guessed, a good credit score may help you nab lower home insurance rates.

 Before you apply for insurance or renew your policy, see if you can make improvements to your credit score.
 The following can have a big impact on your score:

 If you can, save claims for dire situations only.
 See if you can make small repairs yourself or enlist the help of a skilled friend or acquaintance.
 You can and should rely on your home insurance to help you avoid big financial burdens, not small annoyances.